Ralim/IronOS/README.md

 ## Translations

-Is your preferred language missing localisation of languages?
+Is your preferred language missing localisation of some of the text?
-This project is using Weblate for managing translations in a user friendly way; [the user interface for this is on their hosted website.](https://hosted.weblate.org/engage/ironos/)
+Translations are stored as `json` files in the Translations folder.
+PR's are loved and accepted to enhance the firmware.

 ## Thanks